 I'm not huge on reading about the Civil Rights movement right now -- mainly because I feel like so much of the literature about the movement is meant to make readers feel sick.
-Disgusted with the treatment black people (and others) received, sick with the horrific details, and so forth.
-I do think, for the record, that we all need to feel these emotions about events surrounding the movement.
+Feeling physically ill from reading the horrific details is not my idea of a good reading experience.
+I do think, for the record, that we all need to feel sick and disgusted about the wrongs that occurred during the movement.
 We need to learn about the past and feel it.
 But, I don't support guilt-tripping and sensationalism, and it is a very thin line to walk.
 Probably some things that cross the line, in my opinion, don't cross the line in the opinion of others (and vice versa).

 Anyway, all this is to say that I thought March: Book One had a really good feel about it.
 Unlike some civil rights books, March: Book One recognizes how far we've come.
 Granted, if a book is set in the past, it is not permitted to recognize what has happened after its narrative arc.
 But with March, the narrative skips back and forth between the present day and the past and manages this with notable clarity.
 The authors did a good job keeping thoughts connected and making transitions smooth.